There are 2 kinds of people –

 - Growth and recognition

-You need to prioritize what amongst the following holds key importance and ask some questions before committing your time and effort to the job.
+You need to prioritise what amongst the following holds key importance and ask some questions before committing your time and effort to the job.

 Here are some common questions to ask before joining a startup for your reference: